3. Development-time threats

 Background:

-Data science (data engineering and model engineering - for machine learning often referred to as training phase) uses a development environment typically outside of the regular application development scope, introducing a new attack surface.
+Data science (data engineering and model engineering - for machine learning often referred to as training phase) introduces new elements and therefore new attack surface into the engineering environment.
 Data engineering (collecting, storing, and preparing data) is typically a large and important part of machine learning engineering.
 Together with model engineering, it requires appropriate security to protect against data leaks, data poisoning, leaks of intellectual property, and supply chain attacks (see further below).
 In addition, data quality assurance can help reduce risks of intended and unintended data issues.

 Particularities: